SixtyAteWhiskey/pi-fm-rds-web/README.md

 It automatically installs PiFmRds, sets up systemd services, and provides a clean, mobile-friendly dashboard on port 8080 to manage everything.

+Basically it makes your pirate radio a breeze to setup

 -----------------------------------------
 **Features**: